Genivia/ugrep/README.md

                   a match if specified, otherwise TAG.
 The default is `___'.

            --tree, -^
-                  Output directories with matching files in a tree-like format when options -c, -l or -L are used.
+                  Output directories with matching files in a tree-like format for option -c or --count, -l or --files-with-matches, -L or --files-without-match.
 This option is enabled by --pretty when the output is sent to a terminal.

            -U, --ascii, --binary
                   Disables Unicode matching for ASCII and binary matching.
 PATTERN